Ink wash (sumi-e) painting workshop “Let’s paint a huge tree with ink wash!”

 Her designs have also been featured in various works such as packaging for Japanese sake makers such as Miyagi Prefecture’s own Ichinokura, and Shiogama CIty’s own Urakasumi brands of sake.

 While she also designs “tenugui” hand towels and other accessories, she is trying to spread the joy of Sumi-e culture by teaching the craft at schools and nursing facilities.

-Translated by JUNBI Supporter (Naoko Sakazume, De Los AngelesSAT)
+Translated by JUNBI Supporter (Naoko Sakazume, SAT De Los Angeles)